 While all of this is most definitely shameful, it should not be a reflection of the HR profession in general.
 Without a doubt, there are thousands of HR professionals out there doing their best to watch out for their employees.

 However, the fact of the matter remains.
 Without the support of senior management and business leaders, it is impossible for the HR department to function.

 Don’t believe us?
 Read on to find out why business leaders need to take an interest in maintaining employee and HR trust.

 The HR department and its representatives provide the leadership team with a link to the staff on the ground.
 In a perfect world, employees would have no trouble reaching out and communicating their concerns to the HR department.

 However, as we’ve seen from the examples above this isn’t necessarily the case.
 In fact, the HR department is often seen as a last resort for most employees.
 This is because most employees often view the HR department with distrust and instead choose not to deal with them

 Consequently, any underlying issues often get swept under the carpet and ignored by all parties.
-A situation which was clearly highlighted in several cases where HR spectacularly failed to tackle issues of abuse and sexual harassment at the workplace.
+This situation was clearly highlighted in several cases where HR spectacularly failed to tackle issues of abuse and sexual harassment in the workplace.

 This is why it is essential for leaders to recognize the importance of HR management at a strategic level.
 Instead of relying on intuition and hearsay, leaders need to be able to access hard data in order to make an informed decision.